Sam Carling: House of Commons

 At the 2024 general election, Carling successfully contested the constituency of North West Cambridgeshire for the Labour Party.
 Campaigning for better public services, he defeated incumbent Conservative MP Shailesh Vara being returned to Parliament by a narrow margin of 39 votes, verified by a recount.
 The seat had been held by the Conservatives since its creation in 1997.
 At the age of 22, he was the youngest MP elected at the 2024 election and became Baby of the House.
 Carling is the first British MP to be born in the 21st century.
 He is the Labour Party's joint-youngest MP, tied with Malcolm Macmillan, who was elected at the same age in 1935.
 On 24 July 2024, Carling made his maiden speech in a debate on education and opportunity.

 In November 2024, Carling voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

 In his first six months, Carling has contributed to various debates including on Renters' Rights and SEND provision.

+On 11 May 2026, he called on Keir Starmer to resign after the poor results in the 2026 United Kingdom local elections.